varya/steroids/_posts/tizen/2013-10-14-local-development.markdown

 To develop your app on Tizen locally with Steroids, you need to use our Build Service to build a scanner.

-## Building a Scanner app
+## Installing the Scanner app

-First, ensure that your Steroids project has a properly configured [`www/config.tizen.xml`][config-xml-tizen-guide] file.
-Then, deploy your app to the AppGyver Cloud with `$ steroids deploy`.

-Then, create and upload a `.p12` certificate, following the instrcutions in the [Tizen Build Configuration guide][tizen-build-config].

-Next up, go to your app in the [Build Service](http://cloud.appgyver.com/applications) and click the **Build a Scanner** button.
-A custom Tizen Scanner will be built, using your `.p12` certificate.
-Download the `.wgt` file, and folllow the instructions on [installing Tizen apps][installing-tizen-apps-guide].
+[Click here](http://appgyver.assets.s3.amazonaws.com/tizen-scanner.wgt) to download the Tizen Scanner app `.wgt` file, then follow the instructions in the [Installing Tizen apps guide][installing-tizen-apps-guide].

 ## Connect to Steroids

 You should have the Scanner app available on your Tizen device now.

 Then, in your project folder, run `$ steroids connect --serve`.
 Open your Tizen Scanner app on the device (make sure they are in the same WLAN).
 In the IP field, enter the IP address for your computer running `$ steroids connect`.
 In the `location` field, enter the location for your initial view (i.e. the value of `steroids.config.location`).
-Note that localhost URLs do not work in Tizen.
 Then, click **Connect**.

 Your app will load, and any changes made and pushed by pressing enter in the Steroids `connect` console will update on the device.
 To change the IP address, you need to restart the Scanner app.
 The refresh is also dependent on `steroids.js` being loaded to memory, so ensure that it is referenced in all views of your app!